 The entire Madurai tourism is weaved around the great Meenakshi Amman temple.
 Yet, I have planned to visit them on the 2nd day for the following 2 reasons.

 Second, this temple is always crowded on regular days, and extremely crowded on auspicious days.
-On the day we arrived it was auspicious Friday falling on the auspicious month for Hindu religion – Aadi month (Some call Aashada).
+On the day we arrived it was auspicious Friday falling on the auspicious month for Hindu religion – Aadi month (Some call it Aashada).

 So it’s decided to visit the temple on the next day – Saturday, that too early in the morning to avoid a long queue.
 Yet we could not completely avoid the crowd, we had to be in the queue for 30 mins before we darshan Lord Shiva and Goddess Meenakshi.

-Day wise List of Ancient temples in Madurai
+Day Wise List of Ancient Temples in Madurai

 I have carefully planned our 3 days travel fitting all the famous temples possible in the map, also being careful not to overburden Rajesh like how did in Kumbakonam visiting 24 temples in 3 days.